Make a simple DIY winter wreath by using any simple winter greenery you can find! Add some pretty bells for just the right festive touch!

 You could absolutely make this DIY winter wreath with fresh greens from your backyard.
 Add some twigs and pinecones, too for a beautiful live wreath!

 3. Take apart the Greenery

 Begin by disassembling the Simple Pine Branch with your floral wire cutters.
 Don’t make the stems too long.
 Keep them less than 5 inches long, when you can!

 Start sticking the stems evenly along the grapevine wreath form until you’ve used them all.
-I used two branches of basic pine branch.
+Stagger the different types of evergreens as you go!